clirette/writers-block/README.md

-This game was created using the Twine engine.
+Writer's Block was created using the Twine engine.